 If clearing of native vegetation is proposed and the clearing is not eligible for an exemption, then a clearing permit is required.

-The Department of Environment Regulation has published a series of guidelines related to native vegetation protection, including a guideline to Exemptions from the requirement for a clearing permit.
+DWER has published a series of guidelines related to native vegetation protection, including a guideline to Exemptions from the requirement for a clearing permit.

-Types of clearing permits
+Types of clearing permit and other applications

 There are two types of clearing permits which can be applied for under the Environmental Protection Act 1986.
 These are the Area Permit and the Purpose Permit.